TheSund/UNDERCROFTS/README.md

 1. [Here](https://github.com/TheSund/UNDERCROFTS/releases "Yes, here!") choose and download preferred version of the game.
 2. Extract the archive with the game somewhere on your disk.
 3. ???
 4. Profit!
 Now you can play. **If you know russian language.
-I, like, had no time nor will do make a proper multilanguage syste-**
+I, like, had no time nor will to make a proper multilanguage syste-**

 ## What are the controls of the game?
 <ul>